davatorium/rofi/doc/rofi-theme.5.markdown

 `{visible modifier}.{state}`

 Where `visible modifier` can be:
- * normal: No modification.
+ * normal: no modification
- * selected: The entry is selected/highlighted by user.
+ * selected: the entry is selected/highlighted by user
- * alternate: The entry is at an alternating row. (uneven row)
+ * alternate: the entry is at an alternating row (uneven row)

 Where `state` is:
- * normal: No modification.
+ * normal: no modification
- * urgent: This entry is marked urgent.
+ * urgent: this entry is marked urgent
- * active: This entry is marked active.
+ * active: this entry is marked active

 These can be mixed.